Winster332/3dEYE-monitoring/README.md

 Platform - .NET Framework 4.7, WPF.

-> This project is a demo solution as a technical assignment for 3dEYE
+> This project is a demo solution as a technical assignment for 3dEYE.
 > The project also contains unit tests.
-But they are very simple and are whipped up
+But they are very simple and are whipped up.

 ## Usage

 On the left is a tree of cameras grouped by location.
+Double-click on the item in the tree on the left to add a camera.
 On the right - a list of cameras that work in real time.
 ![N|Solid](https://pp.userapi.com/c824601/v824601886/120546/DgDJmOUKNHw.jpg)

 ## License